Skip to content

 Possible causes

-• App uses custom certificate store
+• App uses custom certificate store that doesn't include Bleep's CA

-• App has hardcoded proxy bypass
+• App has hardcoded DNS resolver bypassing system DNS

 Solutions